danielle-askew/COVID19Project/README.md

 # Topic: COVID19 Analysis at the Colorado County Level

+## Summary
+Our project used machine learning to determine if a Colorado county was likely to have a higher Covid-19 infection rate than the state average.
+Using the Decision Tree and Random Forest Algorithms, our model included features such as vaccination rates and social vulnarability index scores.
+While our models both obtained an encouraging accuracy score of 69%, we believe additional data points would be necessary to make a more robust model.

 ## Communication Protocols
 * The Team will coordinate using a combination of Slack, Zoom Meetings during Monday and Wednesday classes, and additional meetings as-needed.
 We will use a Google Document for tracking meeting notes.